 Back to top

 Working on a ferry is a difficult job riddled with risk.
-If you are a ferry worker in Washington, Oregon, California, or Alaska, including in the Bering Sea, Gulf of Alaska, and Puget Sound, and have suffered injury due to your employer’s negligence or the unseaworthiness of the vessel, contact the experienced maritime injury attorneys of BoatLaw, LLP.
-The team has offices in Bellingham, Seattle, Portland, and San Francisco and are ready to help you with your maritime injury claim.
-Your first consultation is free, so call 1 (800) 262-8529 today and schedule yours.
+If you are a ferry worker in Washington, Oregon, California, or Alaska, including in the Bering Sea, Gulf of Alaska, or Puget Sound, and have suffered injury due to another’s negligence or due to a vessel’s unseaworthy condition, contact the experienced maritime injury attorneys at BoatLaw, LLP.
+The team has offices in Bellingham, Seattle, Portland, Los Angeles, and San Francisco and is ready to help you with your maritime injury claim.
+Your first consultation is free, so call 1-800-262-8529 today to schedule yours.